Scientific Methodology

 Fireball Radius

-Radius (km) = 0.28 × Yield^0.33The fireball vaporizes everything within this radius.
-Temperature exceeds 10 million degrees Celsius.
+Radius (km) = 0.28 × Yield0.33The fireball vaporizes everything within this radius.
+Temperatures exceed 10 million°C — hotter than the surface of the Sun.

 Air Blast Zones